Costa Rican Constitution of 1859

-The Political Constitution of Costa Rica of 1859 was issued on December 27.1 It was in force until November 1, 1868 and also, partially, from August to October 1870..
+The Political Constitution of Costa Rica of 1859 was issued on 27 December 1859.
+It was in force until 1 November 1868 and also, partially, from August to October 1870.

-The pronouncement of August 14, 1859 proclaimed José María Montealegre Fernández as Provisional President of the Republic.
-On the 23rd of that same month, Montealegre called for elections for a Constituent Assembly, which opened its sessions on October 16, 1859, under the presidency of former President José María Castro Madriz.
-On October 18, a commission to draft the Constitution, which proposed to take as a model the Constitution of 1844, despite the little happy experience lived with it.
-The Assembly devoted long hours to review the articles of 1844, but the work soon stalled and on November 8 it was decided to appoint another commission, which drafted a new project.
-This second commission worked diligently and on November 21 presented to the consideration of the constituent body the fruit of his labors, which was a sober and balanced document, inspired by democratic and liberal ideas and which sought to correct the many defects of form and substance of the 1848 Constitution.
+The pronouncement of 14 August 1859 proclaimed José María Montealegre Fernández as Provisional President of the Republic.
+On the 23rd of that same month, Montealegre called for elections for a Constituent Assembly, which opened its sessions on 16 October 1859, under the presidency of former President José María Castro Madriz.
+On 18 October, a commission was made to draft the Constitution, which proposed to take as a model the Constitution of 1844, despite the poor experience with it.
+The Assembly devoted long hours to review the articles of 1844, but the work soon stalled and on 8 November it was decided to appoint another commission, which drafted a new project.
+This second commission worked diligently and on 21 November presented to the consideration of the constituent body the fruit of its labors, which was a sober and balanced document, inspired by democratic and liberal ideas and which sought to correct the many defects of form and substance of the 1848 Constitution.
 The Assembly discussed it with relative speed.
-Finally, on December 26, the Assembly approved the new Political Constitution, which was signed by President Montealegre the following day and published without delay.
+Finally, on 26 December the Assembly approved the new Political Constitution, which was signed by President Montealegre the following day and published without delay.